eckozero/CLIc/README.md

 ![alt text](http://img.photobucket.com/albums/v235/glamtwatwhore/clic-1.png "CLIc splash")

-CLIc is still under development and has not yet been tested fully.
+CLIc is still under development and has not yet been fully tested.
 As each new function is built (or existing functions are amended) a brief test has been carried out to ensure that the function works.
 It has not, however, been sanity tested so the game in its current form is buggy at best.